Child psychotherapist

 - carefully observe children and young people and respond to what they might be communicating through their behaviour and play

-- tailor your approach to the individual child and work in an age-appropriate way, for example you might use play or drawing techniques with younger children but talk about feelings with teenagers
+- tailor your approach to the individual child and work in an age-appropriate way.
+For example, you might use play or drawing with younger children but talk about feelings with teenagers

-- undertake risk assessments and risk management from a child psychotherapy perspective
+- assess and manage clinical risk, including safeguarding concerns, from a child psychotherapy perspective

 Salary